-- Eligible Applicants As defined by HUD program regulations; - Eligible Activity Only "activities", as defined by HUD program regulations; - National Objective Each proposed activity must meet at least one national objective and must be fully supported within the application; - Citizen Participation Applicant must provide certification of compliance with citizen participation criteria;

-- Consistency with the Consolidated Plan Applicant must identify how the project is consistent with the goals and strategies of the Consolidated Plan; - Fair Housing and Equal Opportunity Compliance Applicant must submit a Fair Housing Action Plan that complies with DOH's guidelines/policies; - Statement of Compliance Applicant must be in compliance with all existing DOH agreements and cannot be in default under any CHFA or HUD-administered program; and - Expenditure Rates 2016 grants must be 10% expended, although requests for waivers will be reviewed on a case-by-case basis.
-2015 grants must be 50% expended.
-2014 grants must be 100% expended.
-Grants older than 2013 must have been closed out with a certificate by February 28, 2017. - No more than 3 open grants are allowed per applicant. - Open, unresolved monitoring findings will be considered as part of application review. - Applicants will not be awarded funds if a grant was "terminated for cause" in the last 5 years.
+- Eligible Applicants As defined by HUD program regulations; - Eligible Activity Only "activities", as defined by HUD program regulations; - National Objective Each proposed activity must meet at least one national objective and must be fully supported within the application; - Citizen Participation Applicant must provide certification of compliance with citizen participation criteria; - Consistency with the Consolidated Plan Applicant must identify how the project is consistent with the goals and strategies of the Consolidated Plan; - Fair Housing and Equal Opportunity Compliance Applicant must submit a Fair Housing Action Plan that complies with DOH's guidelines/policies; - Statement of Compliance Applicant must be in compliance with all existing DOH agreements and cannot be in default under any CHFA or HUD-administered program; and - Expenditure Rates 2017 grants must be 10% expended, although requests for waivers will be reviewed on a case-by-case basis.
+2016 grants must be 50% expended.
+2015 grants must be 100% expended.
+Grants older than 2014 must have been closed out with a certificate by February 28, 2018. - No more than 3 open grants are allowed per applicant. - Open, unresolved monitoring findings will be considered. - Applicants "terminated for cause" in the last 5 years are ineligible.